NetworkingB2A/CCNP-Training/Training notes/Wireless.md

 - Control and provisioning of wireless access points (CAPWAP)
 - Propagate an SSID throughout a large area

+## Access point Operation
+- The access point will first boot an operating system
+- Then the ap will discovery a WLC.
+The goal is to discover as many WLC's as possible.
+  1. AP sends out a broadcast message to find out if WLC is on the same network
+  2. local stored WLC management ip address sorted (This would not happen with a brand new AP, or if you log in and assign WLC address)
+  3. DHCP option 43 information used
+  4. DNS discovery - CISCO-CAPWAP-CONTROLLER.localdomain
+  5. no controller found, LAP will reboot and try again
+- Establish an CAPWAP tunnel
+- AP will Join the WLC
+  - WLC selection process
+    1. Join a previously know controller
+    2. Join a master controller
+    3. Join the least-loaded controller
+- Image download check
+- Config download state
+- Now operating mode

 ### Ap Mode
 Local mode
 - Default operating mode for LAPs